 Usually, the dog will have to be sedated for the testing.

 Although the exact mechanism is not clear, we can find several theories.

-According to another theory, with immunotherapy, the dog's body will gradually become more tolerant of the foreign proteins because the body may be induced to develop some type of cells that can suppress allergic reactions to the foreign proteins.
+According to another theory, with allergy shots, the dog's body will gradually become more tolerant of the foreign proteins.
+The thinking is, the dog's body may be induced to develop some type of cells that can suppress allergic reactions to the foreign proteins.